How much do karate lessons cost?

 Karate classes cost $100 to $150 per month or $50 to $75 per week on average for 2 to 3 weekly classes.
 Private karate lessons cost $40 to $80 per hour.
 Prices for karate classes depend on the type, students age, location, and class size.

-Karate is a marital art that predominantly uses strikes and open-hand techniques.
+Karate is a martial art that predominantly uses strikes and open-hand techniques.
 While most view karate as a form of combat, the purists practice karate as a lifelong art form.

 The price of karate lessons rises with the awards, experience, location, and achievements of the karate studio’s instructors.
 Lessons can last from half an hour to a full hour.
 Most karate classes take place as a group with private lessons offered at a higher cost.

 Holloway's Isshin Ryu Karate School in Waterford, MI, gives the option of two classes of your choice per week at the cost of $75 = $37.50/hour.
 America's Best Karate in Chandler, AZ, charges $79/week and $149/month for unlimited classes.
 Steve Fisher Karate in Hawthorne, CA, offers two classes a week for $50 = $25/hour.
 Blue Life Karate in Maplewood, NJ, offers a one-month trial membership for $150 = $37.50/hour.

 Most karate training will occur in studio, but some trainers are willing to come to your home for private or group lessons, which will at minimum add a travel cost to the price, and at most double the regular cost of a lesson because of travel time and costs.